 Event Clamp Limit

-If you have not checked the One Request Per Event checkbox and the list of triggering events could be large, you might want to limit the display of the events that triggered the action in the response.
+If you have not selected the One Request Per Event checkbox and the list of triggering events could be large, you might want to limit the display of the events that triggered the action in the response.
 The clamp limit is the n most recent triggering events.
-The default -1 means no limit.
-This setting is ignored if One Request Per Event is checked.
+The default -1 indicates no limit.
+This setting is ignored if One Request Per Event is selected.